dkd99/Python-Project/README.md

 # project
+# complete.py -- Gernarates Data and provides a streamlit dashboard.
+# final.py- Takes csv as input from user and then provides a streamlit dashboard.
+# main.py--contains script for generating data and saves the csv file in the folder.
+# kpi.py--uses the saved csv file to present some kpi's.

 # Online Store Marketing Analysis
 This Python application analyzes data from an online store to derive key performance indicators (KPIs) and provide marketing optimization suggestions.
 The application is built using Streamlit.
 # How to Run the Application